ProgramCrafter/salsa-iwj-otter/docs/advanced.md

 `templates/shapelib.html`.
 As above, this make rune will print the `file://` url for you.

-See BUILDING AND TESTING for information about how to install the tools you will need.
+See the build instructions for information about how to install the tools you will need.

 Some of these SVGs were scraped from Wikimedia.
 The scraper machinery can perhaps be adapted to scrape SVGs from elsewhere.

-You can also add your own SVGs in the library/edited/ directory.
-If you do that, please make sure to include the actual source code.
-If you copied or adapted an SVG from somewhere, provide details.
+You can also add your own SVGs in the `library/edited/` directory.
+If you do that, please make sure to include the actual source code there too.
+If you copied or adapted an SVG from somewhere, note the details of where you got it (eg, in a git commit message).

 Contributions should be via git branch, eg a merge request on Salsa:
 [https://salsa.debian.org/iwj/otter](https://salsa.debian.org/iwj/otter)